yahoohung/loopback-graphql-server/README.md

+# A Loopback Graphql Server based GraphQL Server

+This is a copy of [loopback-graphql-server](https://github.com/yahoohung/loopback-graphql-server) with fixes and modifications:
+- [fix] Queries and Mutations based on rest APIs with no parameters pass authontication.
+- [feat] Select models to be included in the qraphql schema.
+Selected models must be pure models, i.e, no relations to any othere modls

 # A Reply based GraphQL Server for Loopback

 Combine the powers of GraphQL with the backend of Loopback to automatically generate GraphQL endpoints based on Loopback Schema.